cp-57/tag-security/assessments/projects/jaeger/self-assessment.md

 These are considered critical design elements that make the product itself secure and are not configurable.
 Projects are encouraged to track these as primary impact items for changes to the project.
+#### Encryption:

+* Jaeger is capable of encrypting data using Transport Layer Security (TLS) in conjunction with mutual TLS (mTLS).
+Using mTLS offers a better level of security because it necessitates the validity of certificates on both the client and the server (and thus mitigates man-in-the middle attacks).
+* The OpenTelemetry SDK can communicate to the jaeger collector by gRPC or HTTP with the option to enable TLS with mTLS.
+* The Jaeger Collector, Ingester and Query can communicate to storage via third-party software like Cassandra, ElasticSearch and Kafka all with TLS with mTLS support.
+* Elasticsearch supports bearer token propagation and Kafka also supports Kerberos and plaintext authentication.

 * Security Relevant.
 A listing of security relevant components of the project with brief description.
 These are considered important to enhance the overall security of the project, such as deployment configurations, settings, etc.  These should also be included in threat modeling.

+#### Authentication and Authorization
+* Bearer tokens are an option offered by Jaeger for these purposes.
+* Users and apps are granted restricted access to Jaeger's capabilities through the use of OAuth2 tokens.
+Jaeger also supports plaintext and Kerberos authentication.

+#### Access Control:
+* Role-based access control (RBAC) is a feature that Jaeger provides for both users and applications.
+* This enables system administrators to specify the roles and permissions of various users.
+This guarantees that sensitive information and functions can only be accessed by authorized users.

+#### Security Auditing:
+* Jaeger provides tools for monitoring and auditing.
+It has the ability to monitor user actions such logins, searches, and sensitive data access.
+Administrators can utilize this data to quickly identify and fix possible security issues.

 ## Project compliance